 ERIC OERTEL TOOK ONE BACK TO THE HOUSE

-PULLMAN—The first real scrimmaging work of the spring at Washington State saw the offense and defense split success pretty well right down the middle.
-Touchdowns were thrown in Martin Stadium on Saturday, interceptions were hauled in, too.
-If you ask QB Jeff Tuel, the day belonged to the offense.
+PULLMAN—The first official scrimmage of the spring at Washington State saw the offense and defense split success pretty well right down the middle in Martin Stadium on Saturday.
+Touchdowns were thrown, interceptions were hauled in but if you ask QB Jeff Tuel, the day belonged to the offense.
 Mike Leach, meanwhile, wasn't overly pleased by the Cougs' performance.

 The Cougs were in full pads for the first time this spring.
 But they began the day on the Rogers practice field for an hour or so before heading down to Martin for the scrimmage, where about 45 plays were run.

 Mike Leach began the day with an Oklahoma drill, the highlight of which was WR Kristoff Williams and DB Tyree Toomer going toe-to-toe in a physical battle, with Williams coming out on top.
 But that was just a warm-up.

 The real excitement came when the players headed to Martin.
 The defense started out on fire matched up against the scout team, holding them to two yards on six plays.
 The first-team D saw DE Lenard Williams, NT Anthony Laurenzi and DE Xavier Cooper up front, with linebackers Travis Long (BUCK), Chester Su'a, (WIL) Darren Markle (MIK) and Eric Oertel (SAM), with Damante Horton and Daniel Simmons at cornerback and Deone Bucannon and Tyree Toomer at safety.